Give me an example of what happens in a child’s body with ADHD?

 READ MORE

 After testing and revising strategies for eight years, children with ADHD symptoms all improved, DRASTICALLY.
-Out of the 500 children tested 25- 50 had symptoms of ADHD, and attention span, listening skills, executive functioning, and empathy all improved.
+Out of the 500 children tested, 25- 50 had symptoms of ADHD, and attention span, listening skills, executive functioning, and empathy all improved.
 The focus of the strategies is to help elementary school children, and especially children with mental or physical challenges, without drugs or routine techniques but instead develop a sense that links motor patterns to cognitive skills.
-Come hear how movement can develop a sixth sense that can feel the body” (body ownership) influences to the brain and improve the functions of wellbeing for both the brain and body.
+Come hear how movement can develop a sixth sense that can feel the body (body ownership) influences on the brain and improve the functions of wellbeing for both the brain and body.
 CHILDREN GET IT!
-To help them learn how to become fully alive and conscious in body and mind we are looking for researchers using movement for ADHD symptoms to test the strategies.
+To help them learn how to become fully alive and conscious in body and mind, we are looking for researchers using movement for ADHD symptoms to test the strategies.
 Can the reeducation of motor patterns change the symptoms of ADHD?
-If this is tested and proven valuable it could change our understand of how movement, cognition, and health work in relationship with each other.
+If this is tested and proven valuable, it could change our understanding of how movement, cognition, and health work in relationship with each other.